 Yes, this will happen.
 Especially if your initial “no” has an excuse built in.
 And sometimes, people will try to convince you that attending is in your best interests.
 While pushing someone to give a “yes” or giving you the third degree is rude and insensitive, continue to be gracious.

 If friends or co-workers pressure you, simply repeat your initial response:

 “No, I’m sorry I can’t.” or “I’m really sorry, my schedule is full.”

 Or, accompany your “no” with a positive remark:

 “No, but thanks for asking.”

-According to the Emily Post institute, “Honesty is one of the bedrock principles of good manners.
+According to the Emily Post Institute, “Honesty is one of the bedrock principles of good manners.
 The simple ‘No thank you’ learned in childhood should be part of every adult’s daily vocabulary.”
-So the next time you’re faced with the decision to turn down an offer, project request, or girls night out invite, remember that “no” is necessary, but it’s how you deliver the message that counts.
+So the next time you’re faced with the decision to turn down an offer, project request, or girls’ night out invites, remember that “no” is necessary, but it’s how you deliver the message that counts.